 Old Compton Street is a road that runs East-West through Soho in the West End of London.
-Old Compton Street was home for French Protestant refugees who were given asylum in England in 1681.
+Old Compton Street was home to French Protestant refugees who were given asylum in England in 1681.

 Today the street is lined with bars and restaurants and is a central focal point for London’s LGBTQ community.

-This street runs through Chelsea and Fulham in West London.
-Its name comes as a result of what it was used for in the past, as a private road used by King Charles II.
+Are you wondering about this regal London street name?
+It comes as a result of what it was used for in the past, as a private road used by King Charles II.

 The road passes through the heart of Notting Hill.
 Every weekend you can purchase second-hand antiques and clothes from the stalls that line the street.

-Since then fans of the band have flocked to Abbey Road to recreate the iconic photo on the zebra crossing.
+Since then, fans of the band have flocked to Abbey Road to recreate the iconic photo on the zebra crossing.

-The zebra crossing has since been given a special listing by the government because of the cultural and historical significance.
+The zebra crossing has since been given a special listing by the government because of its cultural and historical significance.
 This is an example of how music can significantly impact a place and people.

 The Strand is situated along the Thames River and was once the hub of Victorian nightlife.
 The Strand is now mainly occupied by office buildings and restaurants.

-Many philosophers and poets have lived on the Strand some of which include Charles Dickens, Virginia Woolf and many more.
+Many philosophers and poets have lived on the Strand, some of which include Charles Dickens, Virginia Woolf and many more.

-It’s also home to one of the most beautiful and one of my favourite places in London the Somerset House.
+It’s also home to one of the most beautiful (and one of my favourite) places in London, the Somerset House.

-Brick Lane is home to Dark Sugars one of the best chocolate shops in London!
+Brick Lane is home to Dark Sugars, one of the best chocolate shops in London!
 If you want to know more about Brick Lane – check out my post on things to do in Brick Lane.

-Where people with the enviable green fingers and love of flowers and plants congregate to buy as many flowers as a Londoner can carry on a bike or the under to transform their flats into a little forest in the city.
+Where people with the enviable green fingers and a love of flowers and plants congregate to buy as many flowers as a Londoner can carry on a bike or the underground to transform their flats into a little forest in the city.

-At Columbia Road flower market you’ll find second, third and sometimes even fourth generation flower sellers.
+At Columbia Road Flower Market, you’ll find second, third and sometimes even fourth-generation flower sellers.

-This street is famous in London because it is the site of the Bank of England which is sometimes referred to as the old lady of Threadneedle Street.
+This street is famous because it is the site of the Bank of England, which is sometimes referred to as the old lady of Threadneedle Street.

-When Charles II authorised Henry Jermyn, Earl of St Albans to develop the area in 1664.
+Charles II authorised Henry Jermyn, Earl of St Albans, to develop the area in 1664.
 He would have never thought that Jermyn Street would still hold a worldwide reputation as the home of London’s finest menswear and tailoring.

-This street also houses the oldest cheese shop Paxton & Whitfield which has been in business since 1797 and the Sladmore Gallery.
+This street also houses the oldest cheese shop, Paxton & Whitfield, which has been in business since 1797 and the Sladmore Gallery.

 Most of the buildings here are owned by the Crown Estate.

 The road is closed to traffic on weekends and public holidays.
 The Queen also travels on this road during special events like weddings.

-The street is known for the antique monuments and memorial statues including the primary war memorial The Cenotaph, the Royal Tank Regiment memorial, the Gurkha memorial among many others.
+The street is known for the antique monuments and memorial statues, including the primary war memorial The Cenotaph, the Royal Tank Regiment memorial, and the Gurkha memorial, among many others.

-London Streets Fun Facts:
+Famous London Streets – FAQs & Fun Facts

 There are over 60,000 streets or roads within the 6-mile radius – with all of their one-way and restricted turn intricacies.